Sports Diver in 25/26

 Our theory training will be scheduled at a time that works for the whole cohort, dependant on instructor availability.
 There will be one theory lesson a week starting in week 2 up until the training trips.
 The pool session (or sessions dependant on if you are drysuit qualified and how long it’s been since you dived) will also be organised during that period.

 Term 1 will have 2 training trips, one leaving the evening of the 13th Nov and returning on the 16th, and the other leaving the evening of the 27th Nov and returning on the 30th.
-The Sports Diver sign-up form will ask you which trip(s) you are available for, being available for both does increase your chance of being able to train in term 1.
+The Sports Diver sign-up form will ask you which trip(s) you are available for, being available for both may increase your chance of being able to train in term 1.

 Where is training?